snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 >By the end of the aggregation process, we’ll end up with a
 >list of buckets - each one with a set of EventTypes that
 >"belong" to it.

-The idea is that you should be able to send JSON formated logs to Amazon Kinesis and use the Apache Spark Stream Kinesis integration to process each of the events.
-For example, below is an "input" example of a raw log that we will be sending to Kinesis.
-If everything runs as expected, you will find "output" similar to the DyanmoDB table below after running this  project.
+Following is a sample __input__ of a raw log sent to Kinesis.
+If everything runs as expected, __output__ similar to the DyanmoDB table below will result.
+The idea is that you should be able to send JSON formatted logs to Amazon Kinesis and use the Apache Spark Stream Kinesis integration to process each of the events.

 __Input: Example of a raw events encoded in JSON with ISO 8601 Date format__